 Soon the foundation launched a program to provide an annual scholarship to students in grades 7-9 to attend the Field Ecology Middle School Program at the Teton Science Schools in Jackson, Wyoming.
 The foundation has sent 29 students to visit the Greater Yellowstone Eco-System from 2006-2014; in 2015 the Michigan Adventure Trip replaced the MSFE Program.

 One of the foundation’s primary focus’ are the Mobile Classrooms, Alexandria’s Nature Buses - Sort of a real life “magic school bus” outfitted with informational pieces and experts that bring interactive lessons to the greater Detroit area.
 The Mobile Classroom is used as a tool to bring kids to nature in hopes of teaching them about the world around them and how to protect it now and for the future.

-The latest project, Alexandria’s Treehouse, was completed in fall of 2015.
+Alexandria’s Treehouse (inside the Nature Scape), was completed in fall of 2015.
 It is a truly remarkable 20-foot high structure where children and adults can come together to learn about nature while high above the ground, including various activities and programs.

 Throughout the past 12 years, the Spirit of Alexandria Foundation has made over 237,000 connections to nature.
 What started out as a way to cope with a great loss, has turned into something incredible and awe-inspiring.
 Alexandria continues to be a source of inspiration for Craig and Leah as well as the people that work closely with them.

 Britt Smart - Director of Communications

 Dick Grant - Program Committee & HNC Liason

 Ryan Spencer - Fundraising Committee/Golf Outing